 In June of 2015, Lycera entered into an exclusive global collaboration with Celgene Corporation to advance Lycera’s proprietary pipeline.
 As part of the strategic agreement, Celgene obtained the exclusive right to acquire Lycera upon conclusion of the option period or achievement by Lycera of pre-specified clinical milestones.
 During the option period, Lycera retains full control of its R&D programs.

 The Company also has a leading position in the development of agonists of RORγ, a master transcription factor, or “master control switch,” with diverse applications in immuno-oncology.
 In January 2017, Lycera announced the initiation of a Phase 1/2A study designed to find the biologically active or maximum tolerated dose of LYC-55716.
+Once the recommended Phase 2 dose is determined, the study will be expanded to determine single agent safety and activity in patients with advanced solid tumors.
 In October 2017, Lycera announced that LYC-55716 was advancing to Phase 2A development.
-The study will enroll approximately 75 patients in 6 tumor cohorts.
-In January of 2018, Lycera announced the initiation of a Phase 1B combination study with pembrolizumab in patients with metastatic Non-Small Cell Lung Cancer (NSCLC).
+The Phase 2a expansion is expected to enroll approximately 75 patients in 6 tumor cohorts.